 1911 Gold Corporation Announces Grant of Options

-TORONTO, Sept.
-27, 2019 - 1911 Gold Corp.
-(TSXV: AUMB) ("1911 Gold" or the "Company") announces that it has granted a total of 470,000 options to purchase common shares of the Company to directors pursuant to the Company's Share Option Plan.
+TORONTO, Oct.
+2, 2019 - 1911 Gold Corp.
+(TSXV: AUMB) ("1911 Gold" or the "Company") announces that it has granted a total of 395,000 options to purchase common shares of the Company to officers and employees pursuant to the Company's Share Option Plan.
 Such options have an exercise price of $0.30 per common share and expire on September 27, 2024.
-The options vest as to one-third immediately and one-third after the first and second anniversaries of the date of grant.
+The options vest as to one-third immediately, one-third on September 27, 2020 and one-third on September 27, 2021.

 ABOUT 1911 GOLD CORPORATION